Anchit1909/Todoey-Flutter-App/README.md

 ## Project Description

-It is a modern Todo app where users can add and delete there daily To-Dos.
+It is a modern day To-do application where users can add and delete there daily To-Dos.

 ## Getting Started